ibm-cloud-docs/Cloudant/api/cloudant-geo.md

 ```
 {: codeblock}

-The basic steps for working with geospatial data in {{site.data.keyword.cloudant_short_notm}} Geo are as follows:
+The basic steps for working with geospatial data in {{site.data.keyword.cloudant_short_notm}} Geo are shown in the following list:

-1. Include a GeoJSON geometry object in your JSON document.
+1. Contain a GeoJSON geometry object in your JSON document.
 The geometry object can be of any type that is defined by the [GeoJSON specification](https://tools.ietf.org/html/rfc7946){: new_window}{: external}.
 2. Index the geometry object that uses {{site.data.keyword.cloudant_short_notm}} Geo defined `st_index` function.
 3. Search the indexed geometry object by using various geometries and geometric relationships.